akiarie/blog/_posts/2022-05-11-darwin-image.md

 extended, exegetical study that I am not prepared to undertake today.
 For our purposes in this brief article, I will be content to make the following observation:

-## The _Imago Dei_ is the Chief Definitional Characteristic of Man's nature.
+## The _Imago Dei_ is the Chief Definitional Characteristic of Man's Nature.

 When God creates man (in Gen. 1), the only defining characteristics given are that he is to be "in our image, after our likeness" (v.&nbsp;26) and "male and female":